The Peace Pagoda at Ground Zero (Updated August 28, 2024)

 It is our greatest wish that the presence of the Pacific Northwest Peace Pagoda will grow in the hearts of all peace-loving people in the U.S. and across the planet.
 Please join us when you are able, to walk the site, pray and meditate, or to work to build the Peace Pagoda.

-Click here to read more about the history of the Pacific Northwest Peace Pagoda.
+Click here to read more about the history of the Pacific Northwest Peace Pagoda in the July 2019 Ground Zero Newsletter.

 Josh Farley of the Kitsap Sun wrote an (May 2021) article on the Peace Pagoda, which includes a great deal of Ground Zero’s history.
-You can read the article online, or you can read the PDF version from the Sunday, March 28th print edition.
+You can read the PDF version from the Sunday, March 28, 2021 print edition.

 Ground Zero Center’s Glen Milner wrote an article for the Winter 2022 issue of Northwest Dharma News titled: A Buddhist Peace Pagoda Rises in Washington To Quell the Threat of Nuclear Weapons.